 - Large garden – A large garden will give you plenty of room for growing whatever you want.
 One word of caution though… if you’re new to gardening, always start small.
 It’s easy to get overwhelmed if you plant too much.
 So fill your garden with a few larger crops instead.
 Cabbage, corn, pumpkins, cauliflower, cucumbers, watermelon, indeterminate tomatoes, or Brussels sprouts will quickly fill your space.

 - Containers – On the other hand, if you don’t have a garden plot at all and plan to grow in pots, then stick to growing crops that do well in containers.
 Determinate tomatoes, peppers, salad greens, chard, herbs, and strawberries are a few examples.
+Find more of the best container vegetables here.

 Related Post: How To Tell Determinate vs Indeterminate Tomatoes